MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsmediaplayer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to set and lock Windows Media Player in skin mode, using a specified skin.

 If you enable this policy setting, the Player displays only in skin mode using the skin specified in the Skin box on the Setting tab.